Liam-gosnell/Milestone_three/README.md

    I found it very difficult to get a search function that would search the movie name.
    I eventually had code that would work in every instance although I am aware that it could be done more efficiently.</p>

+<p>There is also an issue with duplicate movies not showing up, this is because I currently have each movie set as a
+key in the database and therefore can't have duplicates.
+I will continue to look into this.</p>

+<p>I had an issue with the users profile page when logging in.
+Once the user was logged , it would redirect to the users profile page that would display
+the users name.
+But I had trouble getting the exact text template to make that possible.
+I had got errors saying that the user was undefined.</p>